mattduffy/agile-project-mgmt-stub/README.md

     - what unit of measure will be used; Story Points, Ideal Days, Jelly Beans, etc?
     - how will Work In Progress limits be decided?
     - how will iteration velocity be initially estimated?
+  * planning
+    - how long will an iteration last: 2 weeks, 4 weeks?
+    - how will releases be conducted?
+    - how will velocity be guaged?
   * who will fill the team roles of product owner, coordinator, iteration planner, technical mentor, etc.?
   * what tools will be used: version control, testing framework, continuous integration, deployment manager, etc?
   * how will progress demos be conducted?